 Four cores within the SPORE support these projects:

 Administration: The Administration Core provides organizational support for all projects and cores and implements strategies to ensure compliance with all regulatory bodies as well as patient confidentiality and data integrity.

 Biospecimen: The Biospecimen Core will develop a high quality biospecimen bank, and provide other services to Ovarian Cancer SPORE investigators that include tissue microarrays, laser capture microdissection, general research histology services, immunohistochemistry, digital imaging, and pathology review of slides and images.

 Biostatistics and Medical Informatics: The Biostatistics and Medical Informatics Core ensures that appropriate data required to answer a study question are collected, and the data meets requirements for administrative reporting, protocol compliance, and regulatory standards for privacy.
 This Core also develops and implements new and novel statistical and bioinformatics methodology as needed to address all study objectives.

 Immune Monitoring: The Immune Monitoring Core is responsible for establishing standardized assays of cellular and humoral immune responses in support of the projects.

-In addition, a Developmental Research Program and a Career Development Program provide a framework to recruit and mentor young investigators to develop careers in translational ovarian cancer research, and to fertilize testing of high risk, potentially paradigm changing projects with translational potential.
+In addition, a Developmental Research Program and a Career Enhancement Program provide a framework to recruit and mentor young investigators to develop careers in translational ovarian cancer research, and to fertilize testing of high risk, potentially paradigm changing projects with translational potential.